Aadamd/SensitiveWordsAPI/README.md

 - POST /api/SensitiveWords/sanitizeString: Sanitizes strings

 ## Configuration
+- Generate the database by running the SensitiveWordsGenerator script through SQL Server Management Studio or a SQL script runner
 - Connection String: Update the connection string in the 'appsettings.json' file to point to the SQL Server instance

 ## Future Improvements